cisagov/ScubaGear/baselines/teams.md

 ### Implementation
 #### MS.TEAMS.8.1v1 instructions:
 Any product that meets the requirements outlined in this baseline policy may be used.
-If the agency is using Microsoft Defender, see the following implementation steps for [Link Protection](./defender.md#implementation) for additional guidance.
+If the agency is using Microsoft Defender, see the following implementation steps for [standard or strict preset security policy](./defender.md#implementation) for additional guidance.

 #### MS.TEAMS.8.2v1 instructions:
 Any product that meets the requirements outlined in this baseline policy may be used.
-If the agency is using Microsoft Defender, see the following implementation steps for [Link Protection](./defender.md#implementation) for additional guidance.
+If the agency is using Microsoft Defender, see the following implementation steps for [standard or strict preset security policy](./defender.md#implementation) for additional guidance.

 #### MS.TEAMS.8.3v1 instructions:
 Any product that meets the requirements outlined in this baseline policy may be used.
-If the agency is using Microsoft Defender, see the following implementation steps for [Link Protection](./defender.md#implementation) for additional guidance.
+If the agency is using Microsoft Defender, see the following implementation steps for [standard or strict preset security policy](./defender.md#implementation) for additional guidance.

 # Acknowledgements